pborreli/phpSec/README.md

 If you already have a PSR-0 compatible autoloader for your project there is no need to add another.
 All you have to do is to register the *phpSec* namespace to the *phpSec/lib* folder.

-For documentation on how to use the various phpSec functionality, take alook at the [phpsec/doc](https://github.com/phpsec/doc) repository.
+For documentation on how to use the various phpSec functionality, take a look at the [phpsec/doc](https://github.com/phpsec/doc) repository.

 System requirements
 -------------------